-If you think you would like to take part in the project, please first discuss this with the parent/guardian who you would like to interview for the research (or both parents/guardians if you would like to interview both), then let [name of Australian RA] know.
-[Australian RA] will arrange a time to talk through any questions with you and a parent or guardian.
-It would be helpful to the researchers if you could reply within one week of receiving this information sheet.
+If you think you would like to take part in the project, please first discuss this with the parent/guardian who you would like to interview for the research, then let Catherine know.
+Catherine will arrange a time to talk through any questions with you and a parent or guardian.
+Please reply within one week of receiving this information sheet.